makyo/florilegium.ink/content/the-margin-of-the-terrifying.md

 and without praise press your pure secret<br>
 into the promptly unfolding fruit. <details><summary>[Note]</summary>

 See Rilke p.
 57
 So fast the fig matures, rushing into completion.
 Am I rushing?
 Sure, I have been thinking about this since *ally*, unintentionally wrote four more books about it after, but am I rushing?
-Perhaps that is the basis for my fear. *–Slow Hours*</details>
+Perhaps that is the basis for my fear. *–Rye*</details>
 </blockquote>

 Perhaps that, too, is a trans thing, though.
 We come out, we transition, we live in this ridiculous world, and the whole time, our goal is to tamp down our identity.
 Even from within the community, even from the most proud, the goal is to tamp down this part of ourselves.
 Yes, praise the validity, but do so by passing ever better.
 Praise most of all the stealth, for they have tamped down their identity with makeup and binders.
 Praise most of all the successful men and women who slip effortlessly through the world around them, for they have integrated.